FiddlyDigital/fiddlydigital.github.io/_posts/2016-10-11-ambient-musical-system.markdown

 * Control over number of layers
 * Control over instrument per layer
 * Eq / filtering, etc..
 * More Complex Visualisations.
-The current on is reather simple, and I'd like to add something more graphically impressive.
+The current one is reather simple, and I'd like to add something more graphically impressive.
 * The ability to choose 'Moods' or musical 'flavors'.
 Currently the system is totally random, but I think the ability to have some choice in terms of Progressions types or perhaps particular scales (or scale combinations) would really bring it tot he next level in terms of creating  truly enjoyable ambient music.

 You can find the source for my version [here][ambient-musical-system]